-- The Borough of King's Lynn and West Norfolk Planning Department, specifically Mr John Clements for his help and encouragement. - We owe thanks and appreciation to the authors of the two documents; Brancaster, Brancaster Staithe and Burnham Deepdale Parish Design Statement and Brancaster, Brancaster Staithe and Burnham Deepdale Parish Appraisal.
-We have, with permission, used information from these documents and the work done by the team in 1999/2000 has been valuable in informing our thinking regarding the Neighbourhood Plan project. - Maurice de Soissons who helped with the background information and allowed the use of quotes from his book Brancaster Staithe: The Story of a Norfolk Fishing Village. - Josephine Luddington for her help with arranging distribution of the questionnaires with the Parish News and her team of compilers. - Liz Chaney for her invaluable assistance and advice regarding language, layout etc. - The local sub postmaster and sub postmistress for their help and for allowing us to distribute and collect questionnaires at their post offices. - Jim Herculson for advice regarding the functions of the Housing Society. - Those who helped with the questionnaires and the drop in days in the village halls. - All those parishioners who took the time to fill in questionnaires and visit our drop in days.
+- The Borough of King's Lynn and West Norfolk Planning Department, specifically Mr John Clements for his help with the first edition and encouragement and Mr Alan Gomm, Alex Fradley and Katie Evans for their help with the review.
+Andrea Long, a consultant, and Ann Skippers also gave invaluable assistance.
+Richard Steppings for his work on the first edition of the Neighbourhood Plan in 2015. - We owe thanks and appreciation to the authors of the two documents; Brancaster, Brancaster Staithe and Burnham Deepdale Parish Design Statement and Brancaster, Brancaster Staithe and Burnham Deepdale Parish Appraisal.
+We have, with permission, used information from these documents and the work done by the team in 1999/2000 has been valuable in informing our thinking regarding the Neighbourhood Plan project. - Maurice de Soissons who helped with the background information and allowed the use of quotes from his 1993 book Brancaster Staithe: The Story of a Norfolk Fishing Village. - Josephine Luddington for her help with arranging distribution of the questionnaires with the Parish News and her team of compilers. - Christopher Pratt for his invaluable assistance. - The local sub postmaster and sub postmistress for their help and for allowing us to distribute and collect questionnaires at their post offices. - Jim Herculson for advice regarding the functions of the Housing Society. - Those who helped with the questionnaires and the drop-in days in the village halls. - All those parishioners who took the time to fill in questionnaires and visit our drop-in days.